basmbye08/basmbye08/README.md

 Here are some ideas to get you started:

-- 🤔 I’m looking to callaboarate with aspiring or established Data Scientist
+- 🤔 I’m looking to collaborate with aspiring or established Data Scientist
 - 📫 How to reach me: mbyebasiru5@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I believe in rubber duck debugging more than I believe in myself.